 A floor plan or layout of the facility in a manner and scope as required by the municipality; and

-A safety plan for the manufacture and production of Marijuana Products as required pursuant to 935 CMR 501.101(1)(c)15.
+A safety plan for the manufacture and production of Marijuana Products as required pursuant to 935 CMR 501.101(1)(c)14.c..

 Cash Handling and Transportation Requirements.